-Lane expresses the stress she felt waiting to find out if she was pregnant, during her pregnancy and even after her son arrived.
+Harrison expresses the stress she felt waiting to find out if she was pregnant, during her pregnancy and even after her son arrived.

 Teaching from lessons learned

-“In hindsight, I wish I would have handled the situation better,” explains Lane.
+“In hindsight, I wish I would have handled the situation better,” explains Harrison.
 “I was apprehensive about miscarrying and so I didn’t do everything I could to really embrace and connect with my baby while I was pregnant.
 After going through it, I realized that I probably wasn’t mentally or emotionally the healthiest.
 Now I want to use my experience to help others through their infertility journeys.”

-Lane says she encourages women to be all in during the process, but to not lose sight of who they are.
+Harrison says she encourages women to be all in during the process, but to not lose sight of who they are.

-“Women going through these infertility issues often ask themselves, ‘If I don’t get to be a mom, then who do I get to be?'”
-Lane says.
+“Women going through these infertility issues often ask themselves, ‘If I don’t get to be a mom, then who do I get to be?’”
+Harrison says.
 “And that is extremely hard for someone who has dreamed about being a mother their whole lives.

-“My struggle led me to the work I do,” explains Lane.
+“My struggle led me to the work I do,” explains Harrison.
 “And I am thankful I get to help others through their reproductive health issues and hopefully to realizing their dreams of becoming a parent.”

-- The emotional challenges of pregnancy
+- Managing the emotional challenges of pregnancy

 - Mental health care supports patients on fertility journey